girliemac/terrarium-project/intro-to-css/README.md

 ### Tags

-So far, your `style.css` file has just a few tags styled, and the app looks pretty strange:
+So far, your `style.css` file has only a few tags styled, and the app looks pretty strange:

 ```
 body {